Moonlight-Panel/Moonlight/README.md

 Quick installer/updater:
 `curl https://install.moonlightpanel.xyz/install > install.sh; bash install.sh`
-You'd need to select wha to install: The Panel, Wings or the daemon
+You'd need to select what to install: The Panel, Wings or the daemon

 Having any issues?
 We are happy to help on our discord server: